-We occupy approximately 1,560 rentable square feet of office space in La Jolla, California under a sublease that expires in August 2016.
-We plan to extend the term of our sublease.
+We occupy approximately 1,560 rentable square feet of office space in La Jolla, California under a sublease with Wellspring Biosciences, Inc. (formerly Wellspring Biosciences LLC), or Wellspring.
+In December 2016, we signed a new sublease for office space in San Diego, California to replace the sublease in La Jolla, California that will commence on the later of (i) June 1, 2017 or (ii) the date on which Wellspring's landlord delivers the premises subject to the master lease to Wellspring with certain improvements substantially completed.
+The new sublease will expire in October 2019.
 We also occupy approximately 3,766 square feet of office space in Cambridge, Massachusetts under a lease that expires in August 2020.
 We believe that our facilities are sufficient to meet our current needs and that suitable additional space will be available as and when needed.